dominicrodger/djohno/docs/installation.rst

 Supported Python and Django versions
 ------------------------------------

-Currently, djohno supports Django 1.4, 1.5, and 1.6.
-Djohno follows Django's lead in the versions of Python it supports (i.e. with Django 1.5 and 1.6, djohno will support Python 3).
+Currently, djohno supports Django 1.4, 1.5, 1.6 and 1.7.
+Djohno
+follows Django's lead in the versions of Python it supports (i.e. with Django 1.5 and above, djohno will support Python 3).